honzahovorka/nette-sandbox/readme.md

-Nette srigi-sandbox
+Nette hexicz-sandbox
 ===================

 Sandbox is a pre-packaged and pre-configured Nette Framework application that you can use as the skeleton for your new applications.
-This is optionated fork of original [nette-sandbox](https://github.com/nette/sandbox).
+This is fork of [Nette srigi-sandbox](https://github.com/srigi/nette-sandbox) which is optionated fork of original [nette-sandbox](https://github.com/nette/sandbox).

 To get better starting point for my Nette Framework projects, I modified original sandbox to fit my style.
 Most notable differences are: